 Recently, the wise mothers over at First Mother Forum (www.firstmotherforum.com) wrote an excellent post for single expectant mamas who may be considering adoption for their baby.
 It is titled “Giving Up Your Baby?” and I feel it is a critical piece of missing information in the adoption conversation.
-I asked them if I could include it here in my letters to you, in its entirety.
+I asked them if I could include it here in its entirety.
 Lorraine and Jane of First Mother Forum graciously agreed.

 ______________________________________________________________________GIVING UP YOUR BABY? –Lorraine Dusky and Jane Edwards; www.firstmotherforum.com